 - Elizabeth Vaughan, Chronicles of the Warlands, Warprize

-- L. Wilson, The Tairen Soul, King of Sword and Sky
+- C. L. Wilson, The Tairen Soul, King of Sword and Sky

 Jeffe Kennedy is an award-winning author whose works include novels, non-fiction, poetry, and short fiction.
 She has been a Ucross Foundation Fellow, received the Wyoming Arts Council Fellowship for Poetry, and was awarded a Frank Nelson Doubleday Memorial Award.
 She is the author of three fantasy romance series, three contemporary erotic series, and various other erotic and paranormal tales.